b-amir/qwiki/docs/DEVELOPER_ONBOARDING.md

 - **Extension not loading**: Check the extension.ts file for errors, verify all dependencies are installed
 - **Commands not working**: Verify command registration in CommandRegistry and constants
 - **Services not available**: Ensure proper DI registration in AppBootstrap
-- **Webview not communicating**: Check MessageBus implementation and webview message handling
+- **Webview not communicating**: Check MessageBusService implementation and webview message handling
 - **LLM provider errors**: Verify API keys are properly stored and provider configuration is correct
 - **Build errors**: Ensure webview UI is built (`pnpm run build:webview`) before compiling extension